rethinkdb/horizon/rfcs/plugins.md

 }
 ```

-### Endpoints
+### Http route

-The `endpoints` plugin property is an object with keys that correspond
+The `httpRoute` plugin property is an object with a single key
-to endpoints the plugin will be responsible for, and values that are
+defining the http route the plugin will receive requests from.
+The
-functions that handle requests to that endpoint.
-The functions receive
+value is the request handler for the route.
+The function receives
 three arguments:
  - An Express `request` object
  - An Express `response` object